peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

  flags are in addition to the pre-existing flags).
 Can be null, in which case the precision is unlimited and rounding isn't needed.
-If the precision doesn't indicate a simplified arithmetic, rounding and precision/exponent adjustment is done only once, namely, after multiplying and subtracting.
+If the precision doesn't indicate a simplified arithmetic, rounding and precision.Divide(exponent) adjustment is done only once, namely, after multiplying and subtracting.

 **Returns:**